 - Internet search for keywords that describe your cause and location (e.g., "anti-bullying indianapolis IN").

 - Grant records in Foundation Directory Online (FDO) are searchable by location, recipient type, subject, and more.
 Note that this file is limited to recipients of recent grants from larger foundations.
-Subscribe to FDO or use it for free at our libraries and Funding Information Network locations.
+Subscribe to FDO or use it for free at our Funding Information Network locations.

 When you find an organization that you'd like to support or work with, consider one or more of the following approaches: